-The Ministry of Health has lead responsibility for the provision of healthcare services (including SRHR services), health policy (including the development, implementation and monitoring of policy), and for public health interventions (including SRHR promotion and screening initiatives).
-The Ministry of Health works alongside private health providers to provide: emergency and critical care, medical services, surgical services, maternal and reproductive health services, newborn and adolescent services, mental health services, and allied health and clinical support services.
-In addition to the public services it provides, the Ministry of Health has established management, general support services and education, training and supervision services for clinical service delivery (Ministry of Health, 2020).
-The Ministry of Health provides guidance to non-government, faith-based and community organisations involved in health service and health promotion delivery.
+The Ministry of Health (MOH) has lead responsibility for the provision of healthcare services (including SRHR services), health policy (including the development, implementation and monitoring of policy), and for public health interventions (including SRHR promotion and screening initiatives).
+The MOH works alongside private health providers to provide: emergency and critical care, medical services, surgical services, maternal and reproductive health services, newborn and adolescent services, mental health services, and allied health and clinical support services.
+In addition to the public services it provides, the MOH has established management, general support services and education, training and supervision services for clinical service delivery (Ministry of Health, 2020).
+The MOH provide guidance to non-government, faith-based and community organisations involved in health service and health promotion delivery.

-In Vanuatu 2030: The People's Plan (also known as the National Sustainable Development Plan 2016-2030), the Government of Vanuatu, outlines its vision for the development of the country based on the pillars of society, environment and economy.
-Goal 3 of the Society Pillar is Quality Health Care, and Goal 4 is Social Inclusion, with objectives including a specific focus on the elimination of violence against women.
+In Vanuatu 2030: The People's Plan (also known as the National Sustainable Development Plan 2016-2030), the Government of Vanuatu, outline their vision for the development of the country based on the pillars of society, environment and economy.
+Goal 3 of the Society Pillar is Quality Health Care, and Goal 4 is Social Inclusion, with objectives here including a specific focus on the elimination of violence against women.

-In the National Health Sector Strategy 2017-2020, the Ministry of Health highlights the importance of strengthening health sector management and information systems, improving health service access for the population, and strengthening collaborative action across sectors and within the health sector to create healthier environments and address major health issues (one of which is maternal and child deaths).
-The Ministry of Health's Vanuatu Reproductive, Maternal, Newborn, Child and Adolescent Health Policy and Implementation Strategy 2017-2020 describes the government's specific priorities in relation to SRHR and GBV, as will be discussed in detail in this review.
-UN agencies, Australia's Department of Foreign Affairs and Trade (DFAT), New Zealand's Ministry of Foreign Affairs and Trade (MFAT) and other agencies provide a range of resources to support the Ministry of Health in the implementation of its strategies and policies.
+In the National Health Sector Strategy 2017-2020, the MOH highlight the importance of strengthening health sector management and information systems, improving health service access for the population, and strengthening collaborative action across sectors and within the health sector to create healthier environments and address major health issues (one of which is maternal and child deaths).
+The MOH's Vanuatu Reproductive, Maternal, Newborn, Child and Adolescent Health Policy and Implementation Strategy 2017-2020 describes the government's specific priorities in relation to SRHR and gender-based violence, as will be discussed in detail in this review.
+UN agencies and DFAT, MFAT and others provide a range of resources to support MOH in the implementation of their strategies and policies.
 A new version of the RMNCAH policy has been drafted, but had not been publicly released at the time of this review and so has not been included in this report.